Modulus of continuity of weak solutions to a class of singular elliptic equations: Introduction

 then weak solutions of \eqref{ell1} are continuous. \end{conj} This conjecture remains open.
 When $A=I+\m\otimes\m$ for some $\m\in \left(L^2(\Omega)\right)^N$ then we have

 One way of gaining a condition like \eqref{ell2} is to assume that $N=2$ and $\m\in \left(W^{1,2}_0(\Omega)\right)^2$.
 Then \eqref{ell2} is a consequence of Theorem 7.15 in \cite{GT}.
-However, the case $N=2$ is not included in the above conjecture even though our integrability condition on $\Lambda(x)=1+|\m|^2$ is much weaker.
+However, the case $N=2$ is not included in the above conjecture because the bare continuity in this case is rather trivial.
+We study the modulus of continuity when our integrability condition on $\Lambda(x)=1+|\m|^2$ is much weaker.

-It is well known that when $\Lambda(x)\leq c\lambda(x)$ for some $c>0$ and $\lambda(x)$ is an $A_2$ weight weak solutions of \eqref{ell1} are H\"{o}lder continuous no matter what the space dimensions are \cite{HKM}.
+It is well known that when $\Lambda(x)\leq c\lambda(x)$ for some $c>0$ and $\lambda(x)$ is an $A_2$ weight \cite{S} weak solutions of \eqref{ell1} are H\"{o}lder continuous no matter what the space dimensions are \cite{HKM}.
 The maximum H\"{o}lder exponent was investigated in \cite{PS} under the assumptions that $N$=2 and $A$ is bounded and uniformly elliptic.
-If \eqref{ell1} is degenerate, $N=2$, and
+If \eqref{ell1} is degenerate with $\Lambda=1$, $N=2$, and

 a result of \cite{OZ} asserts that for each $\beta\in (0,\gamma-1)$ there is a $c$ such that